Labour government, 1964–1970: Workers

 Various measures were introduced during the First Wilson Government's time in office to improve general working conditions.
 Improvements were made in conditions for nursing staff following the publication of a report by the NBPI in 1968 on the pay of nurses.
 This led to the introduction of a far more substantial pay lead for nurses in geriatric and psychiatric hospitals, together with (for the first time) premium rates for weekend and night work.
 Some progress was also made increasing the pay of NHS manual workers through incentive schemes.
 Despite these improvements, however, the NHS retained a reputation of being a low-wage employer by the end of the first Wilson government's time in office.

+Regulations were also introduced in November 1964 that extended (as noted by one study) “insurance cover for benefits under the National Insurance and Industrial Injuries Schemes to persons engaged in the exploration and exploitation of the sea bed and subsoil in an area designated under the Continental Shelf Act.”
+The Redundancy Payment Act 1965 required employers to make lump-sum payments to employees dismissed due to redundancy, and also required these payments (as noted by one study) “to be made in certain circumstances to employees who have been laid off or kept on short-time for a substantial period.”
 The Workmen's Compensation and Benefit (Amendment) Act of 1965 extended the scope of allowances provided under the Industrial Injuries Fund to an additional 10,000 men, while also rationalising the whole complex of allowances.
-3 types of allowance were provided under the Workmens’ Compensation (Supplementation) Scheme of 1966, including a basic allowance, a major incapacity allowance and a lesser incapacity allowance.
-The basic allowance of up to £2 a week was payable “to persons injured before 1924, to put them broadly in the same financial position as if they had received compensation assessed under the post-1924 workmen’s compensation rules.”
-This allowance continued a provision made in the original 1951 Workmen’s Compensation (Supplementation) Scheme.
-A major incapacity allowance was payable in cases of prolonged total incapacity or total disablement, while a lesser incapacity allowance was payable “to partially disabled persons entitled to a basic allowance or to weekly payments of workmen’s compensation related to an existing loss of earnings.”
+3 types of allowance were provided under the Workmens' Compensation (Supplementation) Scheme of 1966, including a basic allowance, a major incapacity allowance and a lesser incapacity allowance.
+The basic allowance of up to £2 a week was payable "to persons injured before 1924, to put them broadly in the same financial position as if they had received compensation assessed under the post-1924 workmen's compensation rules."
+This allowance continued a provision made in the original 1951 Workmen's Compensation (Supplementation) Scheme.
+A major incapacity allowance was payable in cases of prolonged total incapacity or total disablement, while a lesser incapacity allowance was payable "to partially disabled persons entitled to a basic allowance or to weekly payments of workmen's compensation related to an existing loss of earnings."